codefresh-io/docs.codefresh.io/_docs/getting-started/csdp-introduction.md

 ### CSDP and open source Argo
 CSDP brings you the power of the Argo project for your Kubernetes deployments:

-* Argo CD for declarative continuous deployment with Kubernetes
+* Argo CD for declarative continuous deployment
-* Argo Rollouts for progressive delivery with Kubernetes
+* Argo Rollouts for progressive delivery
-* Argo Workflows as the workflow engine for Kubernetes
+* Argo Workflows as the workflow engine
 * Argo Events for event-driven workflow automation framework

 CSDP creates a conformed fork of the Argo project, providing an enterprise-supported version of the same, enhanced with unique functionality.